 Figure 14.3.7.3-1: TSC stream creation procedure

-1. NRM server receives a TSC stream creation request from a VAL server to create a TSC stream identified by a VAL Stream ID, between DS-TT ports in the stream specification and for the traffic class in the traffic specification.
+1. The NRM server receives a TSC stream creation request from a VAL server to create a TSC stream identified by a VAL Stream ID, between DS-TT ports in the stream specification and for the traffic class in the traffic specification.

-2. NRM server calculates the schedule for the VAL Stream ID based on the information collected earlier from the 5GS via N5.
-It provides per-stream filtering and policing parameters (e.g. as defined in IEEE 802.1Q [IEEE8021Q]) used to derive the TSC QoS information and related flow information.
-NRM server also provides the forwarding rule (e.g. as defined in IEEE 802.1Q [IEEE8021Q]) used to identify the DS-TT MAC address of the corresponding PDU session.
+2. The NRM server calculates the schedule for the VAL Stream ID based on the information collected earlier from the 5GS via N5.
+It provides per-stream filtering and policing parameters (e.g. as defined in IEEE 802.1Q [36]) used to derive the TSC QoS information and related flow information.
+NRM server also provides the forwarding rule (e.g. as defined in IEEE 802.1Q [36]) used to identify the DS-TT MAC address of the corresponding PDU session.
 Based on the 5GS bridge delay information it determines the TSC QoS information and TSC Assistance information for the stream.

+3. The Traffic specification in table 14.3.2.25-1 may include optional TSpecTimeAware elements (EarliestTransmitOffset, LatestTransmitOffset, Jitter) as per clause 46.2 IEEE 802.1Qcc[35].
+Based on the Traffic specification (from the TSC stream creation request in step 1), the SEAL NRM server determines whether time synchronization needs to be activated for the TSC stream on the DS-TTs.
+If the DS-TTs are time synchronized, then the NRM does not activate the time synchronization for the corresponding DS-TT.

-3. As a TSCTSF, the NRM server triggers via N5 the Npcf_policy_Authorization_Create service operation as described in 3GPP TS 23.502 [11] for the TSC stream for both UL QoS flow (sender UE to UPF/bridge) and DL QoS flow (UPF/bridge to receiver UE).
+4. As a TSCTSF, the NRM server triggers via N5 the Npcf_PolicyAuthorization_Create service operation as described in 3GPP TS 23.502 [11] for the TSC stream for both UL QoS flow (sender UE to UPF/bridge) and DL QoS flow (UPF/bridge to receiver UE).
 The Policy Authorization request includes the DS-TT port MAC address, TSC QoS information, TSC Assistance Information (3GPP TS 23.501 [1], cl.5.27.2.3), flow bit rate, priority, Service Data Flow Filter containing flow description including Ethernet Packet Filters.
 The QoS flow will be assigned for the PDU session for the source MAC address for the UL direction and for the PDU session for the destination MAC address for the DL direction.
+This information is delivered to the DS-TT by the 5GS.

+As part of the Npcf_PolicyAuthorization_Create procedure, if time synchronization is determined to be needed for the TSC stream on the DS-TTs in step 3, the NRM server uses the procedures in clause K.2.2 of 3GPP TS 23.501 [10] to activate the time synchronization.
+The procedure includes the configuration and initialization of the PTP instance in the DS-TTs, the construction of PMICs to each DS-TT/UE to activate the time synchronization service in the DS-TT and to subscribe for the port management information changes in the DS-TTs.

-This information is delivered to the DS-TT by the 5GS.Editor's note: Using gate control parameters for hold and forward buffering is FFS.
+Editor's note: Using gate control parameters for hold and forward buffering is FFS.

-4. NRM server sends TSC stream creation response to the VAL server with the result of TSC stream creation for the VAL Stream ID.
+5. The NRM server sends TSC stream creation response to the VAL server with the result of TSC stream creation for the VAL Stream ID.